Skip to content

 As mentioned in the [ASKCOS Overview](01 ASKCOS Overview), in ASKCOSv2, the frontend and the backend are fully separated.
 It is possible to query the backend APIs directly through the API gateway (and straight to the backend services if you know what you're doing).
 This might be particularly relevant in some settings, such as for batch jobs.
 By default, the interactive documentation is accessible at http://0.0.0.0:9100/docs once ASKCOS has been deployed.

 As the documentation is automatically generated via FastAPI, it is guaranteed to be up-to-date.
 The endpoints have been organized by groups and many have been pre-filled with working sample queries.
-The most commonly used include forward
+The most commonly used include forward, retro and tree-search.
+Here we will run a sample query with tree-search.
+Firstly, click on tree-search to expand the group and see the available endpoints.

 Further expanding on the POST /api/tree-search/mcts/call-sync-without-token shows a short description of the endpoint as well as the sample query.
 Note: Here we selected the call-sync-without-token endpoint rather than the typical call-sync, as the latter requires authentication.
-Click on Try it out
+Click on Try it out.

 This will make the sample query editable so that parameters can be changed.
 We don't need to modify anything for this example.
-Click on Execute
+Click on Execute, which should send the API to the backend and return the results after 10 seconds, the time limit set for this sample query.

 The above is the first part of the returned data which includes the actual CURL command used.
 This command that can be copied and executed from any terminal to reproduce the call.
 Scroll a little bit down and you will see the actual response.